 Modern virtual tumor board platform should have the capacity that allows its members to sort past meetings based on specific preferences such as case topics, specialties, dates, etc. This will enable participants to find their preferences or specific details easily and quickly.

 Consistent and frequent clinical case discussions

-Information updates are also key to success.
-However, in our recent Sermo specialist survey, only 58% of respondents noted that their virtual tumor boards were consistently updated to help members stay active and current with the latest cancer treatment approaches other oncologists share and reference in case discussions.
+Keeping up to date with new medical information is crucial for success.
+Unfortunately, according to our recent Sermo specialist survey, only 58% of respondents reported consistent updates in their virtual tumor boards.
+These updates are vital for keeping members active and well-informed, ensuring they have access to the latest cancer treatment approaches that other oncologists share and reference during case discussions.